Q & A

 In many ways (see, for example, the

 Integral World website and Wilber’s AQAL Map and Beyond: Summary and Conclusions).
 One of the most fundamental limitations involves its basically hierarchical (holarchical) structure, which means that “the Kosmos is a series of nests within nests within nests indefinitely” (Ken Wilber.
 2001.
 A Theory of Everything.
 Boston: Shambala, p.
 40).
-Besides the hierarchical (holarchical) view of the Kosmos, I can see other ways or other ordering principles that complement and enrich Ken Wilber's view (see Wilber’s AQAL Map and Beyond and for a summary of these complementary views see Ken Wilber, Holarchy, and Beyond).
+Besides the hierarchical (holarchical) view of the Kosmos, I can see other ways or other ordering principles that complement and enrich Ken Wilber's view (for a summary of these complementary views see Ken Wilber, Holarchy, and Beyond).

 How can we overcome limitations of Ken Wilber’s AQAL map?

 In two ways: 1.
-Incorporating constructive criticism presented by many critics including myself (see, for example, the Integral World website and Wilber’s AQAL and Beyond: Summary and Conclusions: Beyond Wilber’s AQAL Map, and Removing Limitations in Wilber’s AQAL Map).
+Incorporating constructive criticism presented by many critics including myself.
 2. Recognizing the principle of complementarity, which means recognizing that different and even contradictory maps complement each other and thus together present a richer picture of reality than any one map alone.
+I know that Wilber endorses the principle of complementarity, but he applies is only to a rather limited extent.
+Although he says that everybody is right, he often rejects suggestions made by his critics (see Ken Wilber Quotes).

 Dynamic mandala – what does it mean to me?